wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 - ``h_written`` is set on local objects that have been written to.

-- ``h_revision`` on local objects points to the global object that they come from, if any; otherwise it is NULL.
+- ``h_revision`` on local objects points to the global object that they come from, if any; otherwise it is 1.

 - ``h_revision`` on global objects depends on whether the object is the head of the chained list of revisions or not.
 If it is, then